ckritzinger/intuitably/_posts/2024-03-27-dont_infer_intent.markdown

 My reaction to your action is based on my own construction, rather than what you actually meant.
 And the world is a worse place.

-Luckily, this pattern is easy to break.
-Just be curious.
+There are some heuristics that I find useful to alleviate this issue:

+The first is from a former manager, who was fond of saying "MRI - most respectful interpretation".
+Accept that what you observe is ambiguous and consciously choose the meaning that puts the other person in the best possible light.

+The second is from [one of my favourite film scenes of all time](https://www.youtube.com/watch?v=3S16b-x5mRA): As the man with the moustache points out, **be curious, not judgemental**.
 Ask “what did you mean when you said that?” or “why did you do that?” and listen carefully to the answer.

+And finally, [choose discomfort over resentment](https://www.tiktok.com/@motivationstop19/video/7214070475914431790?lang=en).
+Now I know the context of the video was slightly different, but bear with me.
+When someone says something that you don't like, it's often easy to just brush over it and walk away resentful.
+Instead, front-load your pain and ask or tell them: "hey, when you said that thing, it made me cranky, what gives?".

+Also: Shut the fuck up and listen.
+You have one mouth and two ears for good reason.